mozilla/ai-guide/templates/content/llms-101/index.md

 Backpropagation is a process used to adjust the parameters of a model during training.
 It involves calculating the error between the model's predictions and the actual output and adjusting the parameters to minimize this error.

-The process starts by making a forward pass through the neural network, where input data is fed into the model, and output data is generated.
-The difference between the predicted output and the actual output is then calculated using a loss function.
+The process starts by making a forward pass through the neural network, where input data is fed into the model, and output predictions are generated.
+The difference between the predicted output and the actual targets is then calculated using a loss function.
 This loss value is then backpropagated through the network, starting from the last layer and moving backward towards the first layer.

 As it moves backward, each layer updates its weights based on how much it contributed to the final loss value.
 This process continues until all layers have updated their weights, resulting in a new set of parameters that hopefully improve the model's performance on future inputs.